becarpenter/animaIPJ/IPJautonomic.md

 *Autonomic Service Agent (ASA)*: An agent that implements an autonomic function, in part (for a distributed function) or whole.

-*Autonomic Node:* A node that embodies autonomic functions.
+*Autonomic Node:* A node that embodies autonomic functions

 *Autonomic Control Plane (ACP):* A self-configuring, fully secure, virtual network used for all autonomic messaging.